Caddyshack: Plot

-Later, Danny wins the Caddy Day golf tournament and the scholarship, earning him an invitation from Smails to attend the christening ceremony for his boat at the nearby Rolling Lakes Yacht Club.
-Smails's boat is sunk at the event after a collision with Czervik's larger boat.
-Returning home, Smails discovers Lacey and Danny in bed at his house.
-Expecting to be fired or to have the scholarship revoked, Danny is surprised when Smails only demands that he keeps the escapade secret.
+Later, Danny wins the Caddie Day golf tournament, earning him an invitation from Smails to attend the christening ceremony for his boat at the nearby Rolling Lakes Yacht Club.
+There, Czervik disrupts the ceremony and accidentally destroys the boat, while Lacey seduces Danny and they have sex in Smails' house.

+Smails returns home and catches them, enraging him as he chases Danny out of the house.
+Expecting to be fired and have the scholarship revoked, he is surprised when Smails only demands that he keeps the misadventure a secret in exchange for receiving the scholarship.